Supersymmetric field theories and the elliptic index theorem with complex coefficients: Abstract

 \section{Abstract}

-We construct a cocycle representative of the elliptic Thom class using analytic methods inspired by a 2-dimensional free fermion field theory.
-This produces the complexified string orientation in elliptic cohomology, and hence determines a pushfoward for families of rational string manifolds.
-We construct a second pushforward motivated by the supersymmetric nonlinear sigma model studied by Witten in relation to the Dirac operator on loop space.
-We show that these two pushforwards agree.
-Analogous constructions in 1-dimensional field theories produce the Mathai--Quillen Thom form in complexified K-theory and the $\hat{A}$-class for a family of oriented manifolds.
+We present a cocycle model for elliptic cohomology with complex coefficients in which methods from 2-dimensional quantum field theory can be used to rigorously construct cocycles.
+For example, quantizing a theory of vector bundle-valued fermions yields a cocycle representative of the elliptic Thom class.
+This constructs the complexified string orientation of elliptic cohomology, which determines a pushfoward for families of rational string manifolds.
+A second pushforward is constructed from quantizing a supersymmetric $\sigma$-model.
+These two pushforwards agree, giving a precise physical interpretation for the elliptic index theorem with complex coefficients.
+This both refines and supplies further evidence for the long-conjectured relationship between elliptic cohomology and 2-dimensional quantum field theory.
+Analogous methods in supersymmetric mechanics recover path integral constructions of the Mathai--Quillen Thom form in complexified $\KO$-theory and a cocycle representative of the $\hat{A}$-class for a family of oriented manifolds.